juliettemartin/DYN_INTERFACES/README.md

 # DYN_INTERFACES
 Scripts to analyze the contacts at PPI during MD simulations.

+The scripts rely on the ccmap and pypstruct packages, so you will need to install them in a local envt:

+conda create -n dyn_interfaces python=3.8

+conda activate dyn_interfaces

+pip install ccmap

+pip install pypstruct

 Perform the following steps in the indicated order.

 # extract contacts from MD snapshots